owensd/apous/README.md

 # How it Works

 Apous works by first checking for a `Cartfile` or `Podfile` in your script's directory.
-If one is present, then `carthage update` or `pod install --ono-integrate` will be run.
+If one is present, then `carthage update` or `pod install --no-integrate` will be run.

 Next, all of your Swift files are combined into a single `.apous.swift` file that can then be run by the `swift` REPL.